What is our digital learning strategy?

 Students with portable devices can:

-- Use the Christ’s College Learning Management System to access online course material to support their learning
+Use the Christ’s College Learning Management System, Schoolbox, to access online course material to support their learning, timetable and prep information as well as assessments

-Boys entering College in 2017 are required to have one of the following laptops.
+Boys entering College in 2021 are required to have one of the following laptops (minimum requirements):

-The Macbook Air will be fine for most boys.
-It is very light in weight and has more than enough battery life to survive a normal school day.
-If your son is entering College at a senior level, and undertaking subjects which have a significant digital component (e.g. Digital Media, Media Studies, Music), then we recommend the 13 inch Macbook Pro with 8GB memory as a minimum.
+If your son is entering College at a senior level, and undertaking subjects which have a significant digital component (e.g. Digital Media or Music), then we recommend the 13 inch MacBook Pro with 8GB memory as a minimum.

-College is part of the Apple 1:1 programme for 2017 - which provides educational pricing for laptops through Cyclone Computers.
+College is part of the Apple 1:1 programme - which provides educational pricing for laptops through PB Tech and Cyclone.
 You are not obliged to purchase from them but they can offer their own extended warranty as well as other services such as laptop insurance.
-More details, including a purchasing portal, will be linked from the College web site later in the year.

 In addition to the laptop the following is also recommended:

-a hard case or sleeve to protect the laptop while it is used at College
+a hard case or sleeve (these can be purchased at the Uniform Shop) to protect the laptop while it is used at College

 a backpack to carry the laptop in, if your son does not have an existing backpack

-a backup hard drive/flash drive - to be left at home, but used to backup any files stored on the laptop
+a backup USB flash drive or USB hard drive – to be left at home, but used to backup any files stored on the laptop

 insurance cover for potential damage – there are laptop insurance policies available from various vendors

-we also recommend that the laptop has an extended warranty.
-This does not have to be an Apple warranty - there are third party warranties available.
+we also recommend the laptop has an extended warranty.
+This does not have to be an Apple warranty – there are third-party warranties available.

 College has a software installation process which ensures that all the boys can install the correct software for Mac laptops.
 This includes printing software and the Adobe Creative Cloud suite.

-We encourage the boys to take responsibility for managing their laptops and we provide opportunities to assist them, through our classroom programmes and our ICT Services help desk.
+We encourage the boys to take responsibility for managing their laptops and we provide opportunities to assist them, through our classroom programmes and our Digital Services help desk.

 Other commercial software, which College has student licences for, will be provided on a needs basis depending on the course.
 Installation of licensed software requires additional software to be installed on student laptops, which allows College to manage its licensing requirements.